tk-o/personal-site/content/blog/is-perect-really-good/index.md

 ## Chasing perfection
 I may not know you, but I’m going to make a guess about you: You tend to be a perfectionist, and you don’t even think about it.

-I don’t mean to sound assuming (or oafish!).
+I don’t mean to sound assuming.
 I’m in part reflecting on my own experience – I’ve been a perfectionist in many situations, myself.

 In my case, it always happens when I genuinely care about making something important (at least from my point of view).
 It has to be A-ok, as I wanted it to be successful.
 I had all these great feelings; things went well in my mind.
 And then nothing was happening, literally.